Pressio/SHAW/website/content/index.rst

                       terms simultaneously.
 The rank-2 formulation has an advantage from a computational standpoint because it has higher computational intensity.

-            * We use the velocity-shear formulation in an axi-symmetric domain.

-	    * The model is so-called 2.5 dimensional model.
+            * We use the velocity-shear formulation in an axi-symmetric domain, leading to a so-called 2.5 dimensional model.

             * The code currently supports the following radial material models: a single layer, a bilayer model and the Preliminary Reference Earth Model (PREM).